 Ideograms and origin created many meanings

 The Japanese language has its alphabet based on ideograms that express ideas.
 A word can be composed of several ideograms that present different ideas.
-A single ideogram can also have several meanings.
+A single ideogram can also have multiple meanings.

-Not to mention that the ideograms are of Chinese origin.
-Many Japanese words end up inheriting in addition to the Japanese meaning the Chinese meaning of ideograms and words.
+Not to mention that the characters are of Chinese origin.
+Many Japanese words end up inheriting, in addition to the Japanese meaning, the Chinese meaning of ideograms and words.

-A single ideogram can have an isolated meaning or several meanings that in reality are only certain compounds in a word.
+A single ideogram can have an isolated meaning or several meanings that are actually only certain compounds in a word.
 The dictionary hardly explains this and presents several meanings in a single ideogram.

-There are usually Japanese words composed of just one ideogram, sometimes with more than one pronunciation and with different meanings.
-The word itself with the meaning of the ideograms are different things.
+There are usually Japanese words composed of only one ideogram, sometimes with more than one pronunciation and with different meanings.
+The word itself with the meaning of ideograms are different things.

-Not to mention the many other Japanese words of foreign origin.
-This causes in addition to words with many meanings, several words with the same meaning and the same use.
+Not to mention the countless other Japanese words of foreign origin.
+This causes, in addition to words with many meanings, several words with the same meaning and use.

 As an example let's take the word maru [丸] which is just an ideogram.
 See below the list of meanings that this simple Japanese word can have:

-- Cabinet inside the walls of a castle;
+- Cabinet within the walls of a castle;

-- Suffix for names of ships, people, instruments, dogs and etc;
+- Suffix for names of ships, people, instruments, dogs, etc.;

-If you search only for the ideogram, it will give you the meaning of round, circular, circle, round, full, perfection, pills, round, roll up, roll up, seduce and explain;
+If you just search for the ideogram, it will give you the meaning of round, circular, circle, round, full, perfection, pills, round, roll up, curl, seduce and explain;

-See how confused you are?
-Don't worry too much about it, it may seem complex, but in reality you have nothing to worry about.
-Most of the time particles, complements and contextual words will help you understand what really maru [丸] means.
+See how confused it is?
+Don't worry too much about it, it may seem complex, but in reality it's nothing to worry about.
+Most of the time the particles, complements and words of the context will help you to understand what really maru [丸] means.

-History and evolution have changed the meanings a lot
+History and evolution have greatly changed the meanings

-Throughout Japan's ancient history, words have changed their meaning and usage.
-This happens in several languages, where we have words that we stop using, or they just change the meaning.
+Throughout Japan's millenary history, words have changed their meaning and usage.
+This happens in many languages, where we have words that we no longer use, or they simply change the meaning.

 Japan has a troubled history with many abrupt changes in both population and language.
-It is no wonder that Japan is divided into 47 states and each with its different dialect and accent.
+No wonder Japan is divided into 47 states and each with their different dialect and accent.

 Japan spent a lot of time in civil wars where the population lived isolated, separated and disunited.
-This caused each party to use the Japanese language in a different way.
-Another reason why Japanese words have several meanings.
+This made each party use the Japanese language in a different way.
+Another reason Japanese words have multiple meanings.

-Nowadays there are many words that have lost their original use, but dictionaries still retain their present meaning.
-This is not exclusive to Japanese, just browse any dictionary and you will be lost.
+Nowadays there are many words that have lost their original use, but dictionaries still keep the present meaning.
+This is not unique to Japanese, just browse any dictionary and you will be lost.

-In fact, as I mentioned several times, you can take an English dictionary and check the meaning of a certain word, it will also have many different meanings.
+In fact, as I've mentioned several times, you can take an English dictionary and check the meaning of a certain word, it will also have many different meanings.

-Sometimes the meanings presented do not make sense, but for the Japanese they do.
-You are making a change of language, so it is understandable to be totally lost with the Japanese way of thinking.
+Sometimes the meanings presented don't make sense, but for the Japanese they do.
+You're making a language change, so it's understandable to get totally lost in the Japanese way of thinking.